Spectacled porpoise

 The spectacled porpoise (Phocoena dioptrica) is a small to midsize porpoise indigenous to the Southern Ocean.
-It is one of the most poorly studied cetaceans, partly due to its remote range in the southern ocean.
+It is one of the most poorly studied cetaceans, partly due to its remote range in the Southern Ocean.
 What little is known about this porpoise species has been gathered mainly from stranded individuals, and a few observations of living animals made at sea.

+The species was first described in 1912 by Fernando Lahille.

 Description

 As with other porpoise species, the spectacled porpoise has no beak.
 It has small pectoral fins with rounded tips positioned far forward on the body, and a triangular dorsal fin.
-Interestingly, this porpoise species shows obvious sexual dimorphism between adult males and females, as the dorsal fins in the former are much larger and more rounded.
+This porpoise species shows obvious sexual dimorphism between adult males and females, as the dorsal fins in males are much larger and more rounded than those of females.

 Records for female length range up to 204 cm, while males may reach 224 cm, which represents the largest specimen documented thus far.
 The maximum weight for a female was 85 kg, while a male has been recorded at 110 kg.

-The spectacled porpoise has a distinctive colouration.
+The spectacled porpoise has a distinctive coloration.
 As an adult it is countershaded, with a black dorsal region which is sharply delineated from a white belly.
 In some individuals, this line can be feathered.
 An obvious dark eye patch is present in both juveniles and adults.
-A pale ‘saddle-patch’ around the dorsal fin and a dark line around the blowhole have also been documented.
-Females are described as lighter in colouration, while young animals may have a dorsal area that is grey rather than black, with a lighter grey on the belly, a clearly demarked line connecting the mouth and flipper.
+A pale 'saddle-patch' around the dorsal fin and a dark line around the blowhole have also been documented.
+Females are described as lighter in coloration, while young animals may have a dorsal area that is grey rather than black, with a lighter grey on the belly, a clearly demarked line connecting the mouth and flipper.